jwyk/tp/README.md

 ## Acknowledgements

-Special thanks to the creators of *Balatro*, whose game inspired the design and mechanics of Javatro.
+Special thanks to the creators of *Balatro*, whose game inspired the design and mechanics of javatro.

 ---